mhrdq8i/docs/docs/Dev/java/SOLID.md

+# SOLID Principles

-# The SOLID Principles of Object-Oriented Design
+## The SOLID Principles of Object-Oriented Design

 In software engineering, **SOLID** is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible, and maintainable.
 These principles, introduced by Robert C. Martin (also known as "Uncle Bob"), guide developers in writing clean and scalable code.
 They are: